rspamd/rspamd.com/doc/lua/sync_async.md

 Prior to 1.8.0, if you needed to perform an action involving network request (i.e. Redis query, Anti-virus scan), you had to use callback-style approach.
-You define callback and initiate an asynchronous request and stop the execution to let other tasks proceed.
+You define callback and initiate an asynchronous request and stop the execution to allow other tasks proceed.

 As soon as request is completed, callback is called.